 - Humac, once a shepherds’ settlement, is located 7 km east from Jelsa town, 350 m above sea level and offers a bird’s eye view of the valleys and the west side of the Island, providing a view of the Island of Brac and the coastline of Makarska.

 - There are two towers situated on a mountain plateau south of Jelsa: the Greek-Illyrian Tower Tor from the 4th century BC and the medieval town fortress Galesnik.

 - For hiking and biking fans you can take a 10 km trail from Jelsa to Stari Grad, visiting UNESCO Stari Grad plain.

 - Free Climbing – The climbing area is situated in a little cove called Vela Stiniva, with no more than a dozen houses and a nice beach.
-The cove is in direction of Sucuraj (the easternmost town on the island of Hvar).
+The cove is in the direction of Sucuraj (the easternmost town on the island of Hvar).

-The third and most faster way to reach Jelsa is taking a seaplane from Split port or Split airport.
-In just 13 minutes from € 19,50 one way is the most comfortable way of traveling.
+The third and fastest way to reach Jelsa is taking a seaplane from the Split port or Split airport.
+It’s just a 13 minutes ride and usually very cheap!

 And this would be everything you need to know about the charming Jelsa Town in Croatia and the surrounding areas.
 I hope you enjoy your time here!